Song Aesthetics Evaluation with Multi-Stem Attention and Hierarchical Uncertainty Modeling: Method

-We first apply music source separation to the input full-length song (a mixture of vocals and accompaniment) to obtain the vocal and accompaniment stems and then feed them into the pretrained MuQ \cite{zhu2025muq} encoder to extract features.
+We first apply music source separation to the input full-length song (i.e., a complete audio recording that contains both vocals and accompaniment, typically lasting 3 to 5 minutes) to obtain the vocal and accompaniment stems.
+Together with the original mixture signal, these components form three parallel inputs, namely the mixture, vocal, and accompaniment branches.

+Each branch is fed into the pretrained MuQ \cite{zhu2025muq} encoder to extract musical representations.
 We employ a CBAM-based \cite{woo2018cbam} attention-weighted sum over the multi-layer hidden outputs of MuQ to obtain a single embedding per stem.
+These embeddings are then passed through Transformer encoders to further capture temporal dependencies and contextual information within each branch, yielding stem-specific representations for subsequent fusion.

-The resulting features are then passed through Transformer encoders to produce stem representations, which are fused by the Multi-Stem Attention Fusion.
-Finally, the Hierarchical Granularity-Aware Interval Aggregation processes this representation to yield the multi-dimensional aesthetic score predictions.
+The resulting features are then fused by the Multi-Stem Attention Fusion, which explicitly models the interactions among the mixture, vocal, and accompaniment representations to capture complementary musical cues.
+Finally, the Hierarchical Granularity-Aware Interval Aggregation processes this fused representation by first producing multi-granularity score distributions and then aggregating them for final regression, yielding the multi-dimensional aesthetic score predictions.
 Figure~\ref{fig:architecture} illustrates the model architecture.